REPORT

 Neighborhood-Restricted (“Type 87”) Restaurant Liquor Licenses

-A new or existing restaurant may apply for this program if it is located within a qualifiying census tract
+A new or existing restaurant may apply for this program if it is located within a qualifying census tract.
+Qualifying census tracts include:

-A location that currently holds a full liquor license (i.e., a Type 47 or 48 license) does not qualify for a neighborhood-restricted license.
-Additionally, each eligible neighborhood is limited to a maximum of ten (or, in most areas, fewer) "Type 87" licenses.
+A location that currently holds a full liquor license (i.e., a Type 47 or 48 license) does not qualify for a neighborhood-restricted license at that location.
+Additionally, each eligible neighborhood is limited to a maximum of ten (or, in most areas, fewer) "Type 87" licenses at one time.

-We anticipate that the Department of Alcoholic Beverage Control (ABC) will announce the availability of five "Type 87" neighborhood restricted restaurant liquor licenses in August.
+We anticipate that the Department of Alcoholic Beverage Control (ABC) will announce the availability of ten hospitality zone liquor licenses and five "Type 87" neighborhood restricted restaurant liquor licenses in August.

 Several weeks after the announcement, the ABC will open a filing period during which a prospective applicant must submit a short “priority drawing application” and full application fee to the San Francisco ABC office.

-If more than five priority applications are received during the filing period, the ABC will conduct a public drawing.
-The first five applicants selected at random through this drawing will then each have 90 days to submit a formal license application for evaluation by the ABC.
+If more priority applications are received during the filing period than licenses that are available this year, the ABC will conduct a public drawing.
+The first ten applicants for hospitality zone licenses or first five applicants for neighborhood restricted liquor licenses selected at random through these drawings will then each have 90 days to submit a formal license application for evaluation by the ABC.

-If any of the first five applicants are unable to submit a full application, or if any of their applications are denied, the ABC will then invite the next applicant identified in the drawing to submit an application.
+If any of the selected applicants are unable to submit a full application, or if any of their applications are denied, the ABC will then invite the next applicant identified in the drawing to submit an application.

 What are the restrictions upon this license?

-Once issued, a neighborhood-restricted license may not be sold or transferred to any other business or moved to any location outside the neighborhood.
+Once issued, a hospitality zone license or neighborhood-restricted license may not be sold or transferred to any other business or moved to any location outside the hospitality zone or qualifying neighborhood.

-After a restaurant with this type of license closes, the ABC is authorized to issue a new neighborhood-restricted license to a new business that qualifies under the program’s requirements.
+After a restaurant with either type of license closes, the ABC is authorized to issue a new license to a new business through the annual application process the following year.

 How much does this license cost?

-The ABC application fee for a neighborhood restricted liquor license is $19,315.
+The ABC application fee for a hospitality zone liquor license or neighborhood restricted liquor license is $19,840.
 An applicant who is unsuccessful in receiving a license through this process will be refunded their full application fee minus a small service charge.
 If an applicant owes money to a California taxing agency, the amount owed may be deducted from the fee at the time of the refund.

 Tips for potential applicants